Balraj Madhok

-Balraj Madhok (25 February 1920 – 2 May 2016) was an Indian political activist and politician from Jammu.
-Originally an activist of the nationalist organisation Rashtriya Swayamsevak Sangh (RSS), he later worked as a politician in the Bharatiya Jan Sangh (BJS).
-Madhok was instrumental in launching the RSS in the princely state of Jammu and Kashmir and later the political party Jammu Praja Parishad for representing the interests of Jammu Hindus.
-He eventually rose to become the president of the Bharatiya Jana Sangh and led its successful contest in the general election of 1967.
-He resigned from the party afterwards due to political differences with Atal Bihari Vajpayee and L. K. Advani.
+Balraj Madhok (25 February 1920 – 2 May 2016) was an Indian politician from Jammu.
+Originally a member of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation, he later worked as a politician in the Bharatiya Jana Sangh (often simply known as the Jan Sangh), the political arm of the RSS.

+Madhok was instrumental in launching the RSS in the princely state of Jammu and Kashmir, and later the political party Jammu Praja Parishad for advocating against the autonomous status of the state.
+He eventually rose to become the president of the Jan Sangh and led its successful contest in the general election of 1967.
+He was later expelled from the Jan Sangh for "anti-party" activities following the death of Deendayal Upadhyaya.

 Early life

 Madhok came from a Jammu-based Khatri family with Arya Samaj leanings.
-His father Jagannath Madhok was from Jallen in the Gujranwala district of West Punjab, and worked as an official in the Government of Jammu and Kashmir in the Ladakh division.
+His father Jagannath Madhok was from Jalhan in the Gujranwala district of West Punjab, and worked as an official in the Government of Jammu and Kashmir in the Ladakh division.
 Balraj Madhok was born in Skardu, Baltistan and spent early childhood at Jallen.
 He studied in Srinagar, the Prince of Wales College in Jammu and the Dayanand Anglo-Vedic College (DAV College) in Lahore, graduating with B. A. Honours in History in 1940.

 Personal life

 He married Kamla, who was a professor at the Delhi University.
 He had two daughters.

-He died at the age of 96 on 2 May 2016.
-He was unwell for some time and had been admitted to the All India Institute of Medical Sciences in New Delhi for a month.
-His death was condoled by many including the Prime Minister of India Narendra Modi and several others including Lal Krishna Advani.
+He died at the age of 96 on 2 May 2016 after a period of prolonged illness.
+He had been admitted to the All India Institute of Medical Sciences in New Delhi for a month.
+His death was condoled by many including the Prime Minister of India Narendra Modi and Lal Krishna Advani.
 Prime Minister Modi visited Madhok's residence to pay his last respects.